RamanGodun/State-symmetric-blueprint-mono-repo/README.md

 - To migrate from **Cubit → Bloc**, simply replace method calls with event dispatching (replace Cubit with BLoC, add Events and adjust the DI bindings).
 - To migrate from **Cubit → Provider**, slightly more changes are required, since Provider depends on `BuildContext` => use `GetIt`.
   The migration's process includes adjusting the DI bindings and replacing Cubit with equivalent Providers exposing symmetric methods.
+Also there are need to develop thin adapters

 (!)
 This shows that one well-structured base is sufficient for all these state managers.